ericholscher/ericholscher.com/site/blog/drafts/why-im-building-a-company-structure.rst

 Usually they get about 5-6 hours a day, at most, of truly creative and productive time.
-Within a classic, officed, 9-5ish company, the rest is meetings, filler, and "fun".
+Within a classic, *officed*, 9-5ish company, the rest is meetings, filler, and "fun".

 Exostructure